k2-fsa/sherpa/docs/source/ncnn/android/build-sherpa-ncnn.rst

 Please read :ref:`sherpa-ncnn-pre-trained-models` for all available pre-trained models.

-In the following, we use a pre-trained model from `<https://huggingface.co/csukuangfj/sherpa-ncnn-conv-emformer-transducer-2022-12-06>`_, which supports both Chinese and English.
+Below, we use a pre-trained model from `<https://huggingface.co/csukuangfj/sherpa-ncnn-conv-emformer-transducer-2022-12-06>`_, which supports both Chinese and English.